notification-system/docs/frontend-initial-spec.md

 * Uses websockets for Web

 ## Integration Tests with Real Server or Mocks
+* Working automation pipeline
-* Automation testing code coverage report for the entire system (backend and frontend)
+* Automation code coverage report for the entire system (backend and frontend)
-* Can run these same automation tests on wide range of devices
+  * Frontend Coverage: 49.3% (8101 out of 16422 actionable lines)
+  * Backend Coverage: 68.2% (10103 out of 14803 coverable lines)
+* End to end automation test cases for receiving notifications
+* Ability to test any platform with same automation test cases
   * **Web**: Safari, Chrome,
   * **Desktop**: Windows, Linux, MacOS
   * **Android**: Any device type or API level